The Ultimate Guide to Finding the Right Alaska Cruise

 The Aleut-Russian inhabitants are mostly descendants of slaves, and some still worship at the old Russian Orthodox church, built in 1907.
 Wildlife includes horned and tufted puffins and the rare, red-legged kittiwake, but the star of the show is the largest northern fur seal herd, more than a half-million of them living in the waters around St. Paul.

-The itinerary follows the Behm Canal north to access Misty Fjords National Monument, the uninhabited wilderness that is off-limits to larger cruise ships.
+Silver Wind calls on Sitka before heading to the southernmost areas of Alaska, following the Behm Canal to access Misty Fjords National Monument, the uninhabited wilderness that is off-limits to larger cruise ships.
 Guests can travel by Zodiac, by kayak or by floatplane to see the hideaway coves and spectacular granite cliffs sliced by towering waterfalls.
-The itinerary follows the Inside Passage back south to land in Vancouver, the conclusion of a very special one-of-a-kind cruise.
+The itinerary follows the Inside Passage back south, calling on Rudyard Bay, which offers additional access to Misty Fjords, and Metlakatla, the major settlement of the Metlakatla Indian Community of the federally recognized Annette Islands Reserve, the only remaining reservation in Alaska.
+After a final day of cruising the Inside Passage, guests will disembark in Vancouver, the conclusion of a very special one-of-a-kind cruise.